nielsoffice-Pro/WP_HideShowMenuHook/README.md

     } else {
         // Remove "Profile" menu item if the user is not logged in
         $items = preg_replace('/<li[^>]*><a[^>]*href="[^"]*logout[^"]*"[^>]*>[^<]*<\/a><\/li>/i', '', $items);
+ 	/* ... add more menu names goes here to hide if user is NOT login ! */
         return $items;
     }
 }